Farmerobot/semantic_web_project/reports/presentation_milestone_5.md

 - **Scale**: Demo limited to 15 posts; full dataset would require API budget
 - **Evaluation**: Need human evaluation of LLM-extracted claims
 - **Visualization**: Graph visualization component is separate
+- **Non-deterministic LLM outputs**: Cloud LLM APIs (OpenRouter, OpenAI, etc.) do not guarantee reproducible results even with temperature=0, due to GPU parallelism and mixture-of-experts batching.
+We use temperature=0.1-0.2 for simplicity and cost efficiency.
+For strict reproducibility, users can swap to self-hosted solutions like **vLLM** or **Ollama** with fixed random seeds.

 ### 7.4 Next Steps